Whatapalaver/100_Days_of_Code/README.md

 # I've joined the #100DaysOfCode Challenge.

-## If you've decided to join:
+If you've decided to join:
-0. Check out [the Official Site](http://100daysofcode.com/) for the #100DaysOfCode movement.
+Check out [the Official Site](http://100daysofcode.com/) for the #100DaysOfCode movement.
 Connect with others on the platform of your choice from this list: www.100DaysOfCode.com/connect
-Also, [here]

-## Whatapalaver's 100DaysofCode
+### Whatapalaver's 100DaysofCode
 I started my first round of #100DaysofCode when I decided that I was going to be starting the Makers Academy bootcamp.
 I didn't exactly code everyday and I didn't maintain the log on all the days I coded.
 Nevertheless, it proved to be a good motivator for action and it is still interesting to see the progress and frustration levels over that time.
 You can see that log here: [Round 1 Log](./r1-log.md)